robvoyzey-pm/second-breakfast/README.md

 Single-file offline PWA expense tracker for long-term travellers.

 No account.
 No cloud.
 No Sauron.
-Natural language logging — write it how you'd say it Multi-currency, multi-country
+Natural language logging.
+Simply write it how you'd say it Multi-currency, multi-country
 Multi-night accommodation spread
-Works offline forever
+Works offline

 **[Open the purse →](https://robvoyzey-pm.github.io/second-breakfast)**